-But have you wondered how header bidding connects your website to multiple demand partners at the same time?
-If not, then here’s the answer – by a wrapper.
-While wrapper plays a vital role in running the real-time auctions, it is the header bidding adapter that connects your ad inventories to demand partners.
+But have you ever wondered how header bidding connects your website to multiple demand partners?
+The answer is through a wrapper.
+While the wrapper is essential for real-time auctions, the header bidding adapter connects your ad inventories to demand partners.

 Let’s make it simple by taking an example of our Prebid Adapter.
 Suppose you are the publisher who wants to run header bidding and add top supply-side platforms such as OpenX, AppNexus, and Rubicon Project.
 So, to connect with these SSPs,

-In nutshell, getting an adapter means getting demand from the supply-side platform.
-Then, why do we need a wrapper?
-Because wrappers are the containers that hold the adapters.
-A wrapper alone cannot help you to integrate demand partners.
-You need an adapter to get access to an SSP’s demand as we explained earlier.
+In a nutshell, getting an adapter means getting demand from the supply-side platform.
+We need a wrapper because wrappers are the containers holding the adapters.
+A wrapper alone cannot help you integrate demand partners.

 Adapters function more than just bringing demand partners for a publisher.
 They are also responsible for creating the bid requests for the particular bidder’s server and parsing the bid response (bid value and ad creative) received from the demand-side platforms.